Skip to main content

 # Bob can now use the box

-bob$ lager python run quick_check.py --box lab-box
+bob$ lager python quick_check.py --box lab-box

-Reserving a box for a detached script
+Running a long detached script

-lager python run overnight_test.py --box lab-box --detach
+lager python overnight_test.py --box lab-box --detach